Dynamics of a superconducting qubit coupled to the quantized cavity field: a unitary transformation approach: Resonance condition: Jaynes-Cummings type Hamiltonian

 which coincides with the Jaynes-Cummings Hamiltonian with effective coupling constant $|g| = |\beta|\omega/2$.
-We should remark that this result holds for any value of $|\beta|$, in contrast to the approach in reference \cite{yu04}, where all higher order powers of $|\beta|$ were neglected and only a single-photon transition term is kept in the expansion of eq. (\ref{H}), which leads to a Hamiltonian valid only in the limit of $|\beta|\ll 1$.
+Now, in order to allow the RWA, the parameter $\beta$ cannot be arbitrarily large.
+In fact, an analogue of the strong coupling regime requires that $|g| \ll \omega$, or $|\beta| \ll 1$.
+Note that in the approach of reference \cite{yu04}, the condition $|\beta| \ll 1$ is also necessary, but for a different reason, i.e., to truncate the co-sine (sine) series; see, for instance, the discussion after equation (\ref{H}).
+We should remark that in our scheme the Jaynes-Cummings evolution takes place in the transformed frame, differently from the model developed in \cite{yu04}.

-Now we would like to discuss the dynamics of the system in the one-photon process.
-We should remark that despite of the fact that we have obtained a Jaynes-Cummings type Hamiltonian in the transformed space, the system dynamics is closely related to the dynamics of the driven Jaynes-Cummings model (DJCM), instead.
+Now we would like to discuss some aspects of the dynamics of the system.
+Despite of the fact that we have obtained a Jaynes-Cummings type Hamiltonian in the transformed space, the system dynamics is closely related to the dynamics of the driven Jaynes-Cummings model (DJCM), instead.
 In this case, the time evolution of the state vector, for an initial state $|\psi(0)\rangle$ is

 where ${U}_I(t)$ is the Jaynes-Cummings evolution operator \cite{sten73} in the interaction representation

 with ${C}_{n+1}=\cos\left(|g| t\sqrt{ a a^\dagger}\right)$ and $ S_{n+1}=\sin\left(|g| t\sqrt{ a a^\dagger}\right) /{\sqrt{ a a^\dagger}}$.